What is Margin Trading?

-The maximum amount of time we are prepared to provide you with credit under the loan.
+For the maximum amount of time we are prepared to provide you with credit under the loan.

 See “Margin Trading Term Limit” for further details.

-Action we may take to bring the Margin Wallet back to a healthy Margin Score.
+The action we may take to bring the Margin Wallet back to a healthy Margin Score.
 This may include forced selling of an open position and/or your Collateral.

 See the Addendum for further details regarding Forced Liquidation.